SnyakoCode/wyvernkernel/README.md

 **Wyvern** is a kernel driver designed to facilitate the transmission and reception of memory from any process via the computer's kernel.

-**Wyvern** Based for cs2 hacking.
-But, if you recode the source, it can be used for any need.
+**Wyvern** based for cs2 hacking.
+But, if you recode the source, it can be used for any games/apps.

 ### Features
 - **Direct Memory Access:** Transmit and receive memory from any process.